gnugat/ssc-btlr/doc/02-installation.md

 ## 2. Downloading its dependencies

-Fossil uses [Composer](http://getcomposer.org/) to manage its dependencies:
+Fossil uses [Composer](http://getcomposer.org/) to manage its dependencies.
+In order to download them, you should run these commands:

     curl -sS https://getcomposer.org/installer | php
     php composer.phar install --no-dev --optimize-autoloader